tsearch-io/tsearch/readme.md

 ## Development

-`ts-earch` is still under development, for now to run it you need to clone the
+`tsearch` is still under development, for now to run it you need to clone the
 repo:

 ```bash